-They cook super quickly and are absolutely delicious!
 I usually make this dish by sautéing shrimp, but I’ve also made it with grilled shrimp too and it’s totally delicious.
 Just heat your grill to medium-hot and use a grill-safe pan or skewer the shrimp first.

-Just remember, shrimp cooks very quickly, so you really only need to cook it for a few minutes total, regardless or whether you’re cooking on the stovetop or grill (make sure you turn them once).
+Shrimp cooks very quickly, so you really only need to cook it for a few minutes total, regardless or whether you’re cooking on the stovetop or grill (make sure you turn them once).
 As soon as they’re pink and slightly opaque, you can remove them from the heat.

 In my experience, it never takes more than about 4 minutes.
 Nothing is faster than that!
 Okay, maybe opening a can of tuna is faster, but nothing cooked is faster.

-What people are saying about it:
+What people are saying about this recipe: